Giants - Reds Prediction, Odds, Pick, How To Watch

 Why The Reds Could Cover The Spread

-The Reds' offense, which has been solid all year, struggled over the weekend.
-They were shut out twice and scored just three runs in three games.
-This has been a theme with them facing the Brewers.
-In their last six games against Milwaukee, they have scored just 14 runs, with eight coming in one game.
-Overall, they are ninth in the majors in runs scored this year, while sitting third in on-base percentage.
+The Reds' offense is bad right now.
+They were shut out twice over the weekend and scored just three runs in three games.
+Overall, they are eighth in the majors in runs scored this year, while sitting fifth in on-base percentage.
 The Reds are also 14th in batting average and sit 13th in slugging percentage this year.
+Jonathan India is struggling.
+He had just one hit in the weekend series in 11 at-bats.
+He is still hitting just .224 on the month, but that has been raised because he was 3-3 last night.
+It was just his second double of the month, fourth home run, and ninth RBI.

+The other home run came from Matt McLain.
+McClain has been fairly average so far this month.
+The home run was the first of the month for him and gave him his third RBI of the month.
+He is hitting just .255 this month, with six runs scored and five doubles.
+McClain is one of just two Reds with a hit in the suspended game, as the offense has ground to a halt as of late.

 Final Giants-Reds Prediction & Pick